The Phoozy spacesuit case for iPhones and Android devices has evolved

 Last year I wrote about the Phoozy, a high-tech sleeve for smartphones made out of spacesuit-inspired materials that was designed to keep your phone from overheating on hot days or freezing up on cold days.
 It also kept your phone from sinking in water.

 I thought the Phoozy was a pretty good concept and worked as advertised.
 Now there's an enhanced version called the Phoozy XP3.
-It comes in silver, gold, black, as well as Realtree camo and fishing patterns for $50 (£50, $AU80).
+It comes in silver, gold and black, as well as Realtree camo and fishing patterns for $50 (£50, $AU80).

-I'm not sure what XP3 stands for, but the capsule, as I said, feels more substantial and should accept most phones, even jumbo model.
-The new Phoozy model seems even more buoyant than the original.
+I'm not sure what XP3 stands for, but the capsule, as I said, feels more substantial and should accept most phones, even jumbo models.
+The new Phoozy seems even more buoyant than the original.

 Here are the Phoozy's key specs: